arnaudsj/ggpserver/ggpserver/README.txt

 # Add the following lines to the first grant section of the /etc/tomcat5.5/policy.d/04webapps.policy file:

-// The permissions granted to the balancer WEB-INF/classes and WEB-INF/lib directory grant codeBase "file:/usr/share/tomcat5.5/webapps/ggpserver/-" {
+// The permissions granted to the WEB-INF/classes and WEB-INF/lib directory grant codeBase "file:${catalina.home}/webapps/ggpserver/-" {
         permission java.net.SocketPermission "*", "connect,resolve";  // required for database access to 127.0.0.1:3306 and for connecting to the players permission java.util.PropertyPermission "file.encoding", "read";
         permission java.util.PropertyPermission "java.io.tmpdir", "read";